harmonydata/harmonydata.github.io/content/en/gad-7-vs-sdq.md

-First, let's dive into what these tools are: The GAD-7 is a seven-item instrument predominantly used to measure or assess the severity of generalized anxiety disorder symptoms over a two-week period.
+The GAD-7 is a seven-item instrument predominantly used to measure or assess the severity of generalized anxiety disorder symptoms over a two-week period.
 The SDQ, on the other hand, is a brief behavioural screening questionnaire about 2-17-year-olds, available in several versions for various research, clinical, and educational purposes.